joyent/joyent-repos/README.md

 - in "smartos-live.git" to define the SmartOS/platform public repos

 Then automation can use those as required.
-The provided `jr` tool can work with the repos.json files in a local clone of these repos.
+The provided `jr` tool can work with the `jr-manifest.json` files in local clones of these repos.

 ### Registered repos.json users